 How to Do the Kickback Exercise (Step-by-Step)

 2. Brace your core and extend your working leg.
 Tighten your abs hard.
-Now extend one leg straight behind you, knee fully locked out, toes pointing down.
+Extend one leg straight behind you, knee fully locked out, toes pointing down.
 The leg should hover just off the ground.
 That's your starting position.
 If your lower back is already arching here, your core isn't braced enough.

 4. Squeeze at the top.
 Hold for one to two seconds.
 Squeeze the glute as hard as you can.
 You should feel it deep in the glute and along the back of your thigh.
 If you feel it mainly in your lower back, you've lifted too high or your core has relaxed.